1. Park the car on a flat horizontal surface.

 9. If the fluid level is incorrect, check for the following conditions:

-- Fluid below level, check for leaks and top up fluid through the location of the fluid level indicator
+- Fluid is below level, check for leaks and add fluid through the fluid level indicator location

 It is necessary to drain some of the liquid through the drain plug.
-Check fluid level.
+Check the liquid level.

 10. Install the fluid level indicator and bolt.